Unleashing Marketing’s Potential: Experiences Of An Agile Marketing Train Inside a Corporate Marketing Organization

 Results

 The group achieved significant improvements in Sales and Marketing KPIs.
-This was achieved by teams sensing gaps and responding between and even during Sprints.
+This was achieved by teams sensing gaps and responding between and even during iterations.
 In their words during an Inspect and Adapt workshop: “The Sales Pipeline is now consistently green.”

 During the second PI for this Agile Marketing Train the CEO asked marketing to launch several competitive campaigns.
 The agile group delivered successfully while other more traditional groups were still struggling to deliver.
 This created hunger in other areas to adopt Agile Marketing as well.